open-dynaMIX/raiseorlaunch/README.md

 # raiseorlaunch

 Run-or-raise-application-launcher for i3.
-If a specified application is already running, it will just focus the windows.
+If a specified application is already running, it will just focus the window.
 Else it will run the application.

 It's also possible to specify a workspace.
 That way only this workspace will